Skip to main content

 1. They aren't "New Stories": These are not new parables, new commandments, or secret letters or unknown verses.
 They are verses we have already had in our Bibles for centuries (mostly from the letters of Paul, like Galatians and Ephesians).

-2. The "Ghost" Ink: Codex H was an ancient book from the year 500.
+2. The "Ghost" Ink: The Codex H we're focused on was an ancient book from the year 500.
 Centuries ago, its pages were scrubbed or used as scrap paper to bind other books.
 Using high-tech "X-ray" cameras, scientists found the chemical residue (the "ghost") of the original 6th-century ink.

-3. The "Addition" is to the Library, not the Bible: Because those pages were invisible for 800 years, scholars couldn't read them.
-Now that they can, they are "adding" those pages back into their academic database.
+3. It's an "Addition" to the Library, not the Bible: Because those pages were invisible for 800 years, scholars couldn't read them.
+Now that they can, they are "adding" those pages back into their academic database

 Why Does This Matter?